 Perform multiple actions on items, by using the multi-select tool.
 To select multiple items, mark the tick box that appears on the item card once you hover over it.

 Once you have selected 2 or more items, a multi-action menu will appear at the top of your screen. here you can perform the following actions:

 Teamhood allows you to add custom fields to be used in your workspaces.
-You can choose from – number, text, checkbox, and multiple-choice fields.
-Learn more about customization.
+You can choose from – numbers, text, checkboxes, multiple-choice, and other fields.
+Learn more item data fields.

 With Teamhood you can move items between boards and workspaces as needed.

-To move a single item, open the task details and click on the icon with two arrows.
-From here, you will be able to choose the workspace, board, and row for where to place the item.
+To move a single item, open the quick menu in the item details and click on the icon with two arrows.
+From here, you can choose the workspace, board, and row for where to place the item.